Sail through the city's iconic waterways on an Amsterdam Canal Cruise

 • Open boats are perfect for sunny days.
 They are ideal for couples looking for a romantic experience, photography enthusiasts keen on capturing the best angles and uninterrupted shots of the city, and nature lovers.

 • Closed boats offer protection from the weather while still providing great views through large windows.
-These boats are heated, making them a comfortable choice year-round.
-These are ideal for families since they are safe for kids, with no risk of them leaning over the edge, those visiting in the winter, and elderly travelers.
+These boats are heated, making them a comfortable choice year-round, even more so in the winter.
+These are ideal for families since they are safe for kids, with no risk of them leaning over the edge, and for elderly travelers.

 • Booze/Drinks boats are designed for a more festive experience, with drinks served onboard.
 Options can range from wine and cheese tastings to full-on cocktail parties.
 They are perfect for bachelorette/bachelor Parties, as well as large groups.